vacp2p/rfc/content/docs/rfcs/14/README.md

 The `version` field MAY be filled out to allow for various types of payload encryption.
 Omitting it means the version is 0.

+The `proof` field MAY be filled out to allow for filtering spam messages.
+See [Walu RLN-Relay](../17/README.md) for details.
 ## Protobuf

 ```protobuf